Statement of Intent

 The Role of the School Staff

-The head teacher has overall responsibility for attendance and has to report termly percentages to the local authority.
-The Deputy Head monitors attendance together with the Pastoral Care and Family Support Officer.
+The headteacher has overall responsibility for attendance and has to report termly percentages to the local authority.
+The deputy head monitors attendance together with the Pastoral Care and Family Support Manager.

 Class teachers complete a register at the beginning of each morning and afternoon session.
 Marking the attendance registers twice daily is a legal requirement.
 Teachers mark pupils present or mark as an ‘N’ if a child is absent.
 The office attendance admin officers will mark in late or absent children in the morning and telephone or text the parents of any absent children if they have not already made contact.
 It is the responsibility of office attendance admin officers to ensure: